 Outpatient therapy

 Outpatient therapy is typically provided by a licensed counselor, social worker, or psychologist.
-Sessions are usually office-based and could include individual, group, or family sessions, or even a combination of these.
-It is important to find a counselor who specializes in addiction, and to make sure they are able to treat behavioral addictions.
+Sessions are usually office-based and could include individual, group, family sessions, or a combination.
+Find a counselor specializing in addiction to ensure they can treat behavioral addictions.
 Typically, outpatient therapy sessions last about an hour and are offered once or twice a week, although some intensive outpatient programs could offer treatment 3-5 days per week.

 Medication